NOC-MSM/CoNES/docs/introduction.rst

 to enable end-to-end science no matter what environment the user is running.
 Data centres currently procure and archive data, journals curate scientific discourse, but there is a disconnect between the two.
-By encapsulating the methods in a container and pubishing them, the science can be archived, distributed and replicated (or built upon) by others.
+By encapsulating the methods in a container and publishing them, the science can be archived, distributed and replicated (or built upon) by others.